If you compost, you already toss banana peels into your compost pile or compost bin.

-Why Use Banana Peels?
+Why Use Banana Peels In The Garden?

 - Potassium: This nutrient helps your plants grow strong roots, and it also helps enable good distribution of water and nutrients.
 Potassium helps regulate plant enzymes and supports your plants in growing stronger stems.
-All of this works together to help grow strong, sturdy disease and pest resistant plants.
+All of this works together to help grow strong, sturdy disease and pest repellant plants.

 - Phosphorus: This nutrient also helps build healthy roots and shoots, and it is absolutely essential for successful production of blossoms, pollen and fruit.
 Plants that receive plenty of phosphorus grow big and strong.